 Essel Group seeks to sell a total of 16.5 percent stake to financial investors which includes 2.3 percent to existing investor Invesco Oppenheimer that has been pending from the last transaction of 11 percent stake sale.
 This makes Invesco Oppenheimer the single largest shareholder in Zee Ent with 18 percent stake.

-which stated that Zee shares would be sold to wider financial investors to provide resolution to the loan against share issue.
-CNBC-TV18 exclusive on November 11, 2019
+The development confirms CNBC-TV18 exclusive on November 11, 2019 which stated that Zee shares would be sold to wider financial investors to provide resolution to the loan against share issue.

 Post the stake sale, Essel Group will retain 5 percent stake in the company.
 Punit Goenka is likely to continue as the managing director and CEO of the company.
 Essel Group’s encumbered holdings will reduce to 1.1 percent in ZEEL post this deal from the current 10.71 percent on account of loan taken from VTB Capital.
 VTB Capital, mutual funds and other lenders have transferred their shares in an escrow account for the sale process.